jsa-aerial/hanami/README.md

 ## Header

 The client side [start](#client-start) function has a `:header-fn` parameter which is a function of a single parameter that should return the main application header area.
 The default function for this returns a header which supports multiple named [session groups](#sessions).
-This is one mechanism where by you can insert global controls, logos, application 'avatars', etc. Alternatively you may choose to have this return nothing and wait for the [application initialization](#user-messages) message, to perform the application setup.
+This is one mechanism where by you can insert global controls, logos, application 'avatars', etc. Alternatively you may choose to have this return nothing and wait for the [application initialization](#connection) message, to perform the application setup.
 The latter may be more appealing if you compute a number of fields that support the contruction of a more sophisticated header.

 ## Tabs

+The tab system of Hanami is intended to be a fairly general purpose document / application structuring capability for a variety of visualization applications.
+But that very fact means it has some level of 'opinion' on such layouts and so you may not want to use it if you need total general / manual layouts.
+But for the very large subset of cases where it fits nicely can be very helpful.
+There is a  set of [functions and components](#tab-system) of the client API for dealing with the tab system. **If you use the standard framework main components, you will not have to use this API** - it is all handled for you.
+The API is given in case you need / want to set up your own components which make use of it.

+### Basics

+As depicted in the [framework topology graphic](#framework-topology-graphic), the tab system has a dedicated area for the tab bar.
+Tabs are dynamically added to the tab bar from left to right.
+They may also be deleted.
+If using Hanami's standard framework, the main components will drive all tab actions and updates.

 ### Extension tabs

+In addition to the standard tabs

 ## Sessions